...

 Tips Customer relationship Business Model Canvas

 1. Understand customer expectations: Conduct surveys and market research.
+Understand the trends in customer behaviour and find creative ways to deliver an outstanding experience.

 Customer relationship Business Model Canvas | explained